balcortex/100_days_code_web_development/README.md

 ## Day 096 - 2023/12/15

 Today I started learning JavaScript objects.
 Objects are a keyed collection of data; that is, objects can store many things, which are retrieved by their key (name).

+## Day 097 - 2023/12/17

+Today I learned the difference between dot and square bracket notation regarding JavaScript objects.
+The latter is more powerful but complex and cumbersome to write.